bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Straightforwardness != Familiarity

-It's very important to note that **straightforwardness has nothing to do with familiarity**.
+It's important to note that **straightforwardness has nothing to do with familiarity**.
 Just because a technique, language or syntax is familiar or even an accepted industry best practice does not mean that it is straightforward.
-And likewise, straightforward code does not have to be familiar to be straightforward.
-Just because someone doesn't understand it or finds it strange doesn't mean the code isn't straightforward.
+And likewise, just because someone doesn't understand the code or finds it strange, that does not mean that it isn't straightforward.

 ### YAGNI - You really aren't going to need it